 5.7.9 To find the static pressure, add the number of inches the fluid travels up one column to the inches the fluid travels down the other column.
-Refer to the example in Figure 23.
+Refer to the example in Figure 21.
+NOTE: An alternate method to take the reading is to turn the exhauster ON and slide the rule to zero on one column, the number of inches the fluid travels on the opposite column is the static pressure.
+Doing so eliminates the need to add the columns together.